-If you find insects in the house or new flowers growing in the garden, take a closer look at the colours and patterns they are sporting.
+If you find insects in the house, or new flowers growing in the garden or on your street, take a closer look at the colours and patterns they are sporting.
 In a quiet moment, look out of the window and observe the wildlife outside - you might spot birds flying past, or bees buzzing between plants.
 Watching your local wildlife can be a great way to build a connection with it, and you’ll soon learn to recognise different behaviours and species.

-Try to learn something new outside by studying the different animals and plants you find in the garden.
+Try to learn something new outside by studying the different animals and plants you see when you're out and about.
 Do some investigating and find out why certain plants grow where they do, or why you see some birds and minibeasts more than others.
-You could contribute to our species records by telling us what you see – this helps us to build a complete and current picture of species distribution across our counties.
+You could contribute to our species records by telling us what you find – this helps us to build a complete and current picture of species distribution across our counties.
 You can submit your findings here.

 If you don't have access to an outside space, here are some ways you can connect with nature without leaving your home:

 - Look out of the window and watch for birds and insects flying past

 - Create some nature themed artwork and sketch your favourite species

 - Help birds avoid flying into your windows by cutting out paper shapes and sticking them to the glass